Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 ### English hyphenation

-Assuming you can reliably distinguish hard and soft hyphens:
+Assuming you can reliably distinguish hard and soft hyphens and ignore the soft ones:

 1. How many words is “ne’er-do-well”?
 1. If we tokenize “first-rate” as `first | - | rate`, how does that differ from “first rate”?
-From one perspective, a hyphen token has been added between two word tokens, so the variation is between the presence and absence of a hyphen token.
-But from a human perspective, the difference might be understood as whether we are dealing with a two-word phrase or a hyphenated phrase.
+At a character level, a white-space character has been replaced by a hyphen character.
+Since white space is generally ignored during word tokenization (white space separates word tokens, but it isn’t normally considered a token itself) a hyphen token has been added between two word tokens, and the variation is between the presence and absence of a hyphen token.
+But from a human perspective, the difference might alternatively be understood as whether we are dealing with a two-word phrase or a hyphenated phrase.
 That is, “first” and “rate” might be felt to participate in phrase-level variation.
 How about “first- and second-rate”?

 ### Punctuation in numbers